peterbudai/he-dns-update/README.md

     ./dns-update.sh

 You can use this option to test your configuration.
-To get more feedback in case of an error, specify the `-v` or `--verbose` flag when running:
+To get more feedback in case of an error, specify the `-v` or `--verbose` flag when running.

     ./dns-update.sh -v